Edward Szczepanik: Biography

-Szczepanik was born on 21 August 1915 (his birth was registered with the birth date of 22 August 1915) in Suwałki, a small town in northern Poland, while the country was part of Imperial Russia under German occupation.
+Szczepanik was born on 21 August 1915 (his birth was registered with the birth date of 22 August 1915) in Suwałki, a small town in northern Poland, while the country was part of the Russian Empire under German occupation.

 Early life

-Edward lived in Kościuszko street, he went to the local grammar school and then studied at the Warsaw School of Economics (SGH).
+Szczepanik lived in Kościuszko street, he went to the local grammar school and then studied at the Warsaw School of Economics (SGH).
 He studied for his MSc in political economy under Professor Edward Lipiński in 1936.
 During his compulsory military service he was stationed at the Artillery Officers' School with the 29th Light Artillery Regiment.
 He won a scholarship to study at the London School of Economics, studying under Professors Lionel Robbins, Friedrich Hayek and Paul Narcyz Rosenstein-Rodan.
 On his return he became an assistant in Lipiński's department in SGH.
-After the interruption of the War, he completed his education with an MSc in economics from the LSE in 1953 and also a PhD in economics in 1956.
+After the interruption of the war, he completed his education with an MSc in economics from the LSE in 1953 and also a PhD in economics in 1956.

 World War II

 During the Invasion of Poland, Szczepanik was interned in Lithuania and later captured by the Soviet forces.
 From 1940 until 1942, he was held prisoner in the Soviet Gulag camps in Kozielsk and Kola Peninsula.
-Following the outbreak of the Russo-German War and signing of the Sikorski-Mayski Agreement, he was released and joined the Polish II Corps under general Władysław Anders.
+Following the outbreak of the Russo-German War and the signing of the Sikorski-Mayski Agreement, he was released and joined the Polish II Corps under general Władysław Anders.
 As an Officer (and eventually Major) in the Polish Army, he served with distinction in the Fifth Polish Artillery Regiment – notably in the battles of Monte Cassino, Ancona, and Bologna.
-He was one of the first members of the Allied troops to enter Bologna.
+He was one of the first Allied troops to enter Bologna.
 In 1945 he received the Cross of the Valorous, and the following year was awarded the Silver Cross of Merit with Swords.
 In addition, Szczepanik was awarded the Italian Cross of Military Merit by the King of Italy and several other Polish and British campaign medals.
 He also served as a liaison officer with the Royal Artillery Training Team, commanded by Colonel R.R.
 Hoare.